-SCCA Pro Racing in conjunction with Parella Motorsports Holdings will organize the Formula 4 United States Championship (the Championship) which comprises two titles of Champion, one for drivers and one for teams.
+Parella Motorsports Holdings (PMH) will organize the Formula 4 United States Championship (the Championship) which comprises two titles of Champion, one for drivers and one for teams.
 It consists of the F4 U.S. races which are included in the F4 U.S. calendar.
+SCCA Pro Racing will sanction all official races.
 All the participating parties (organizers, competitors, and circuits) undertake to apply as well as observe the rules governing the Championship.